Qualifying

 What 'bad credit' means for Wyoming business loans

-Most conventional Wyoming lenders apply the SBA Small Business Scoring Service (SBSS) alongside owner FICO.
-SBSS scores range 0–300; the SBA preferred 7(a) threshold is typically 155+.
-Owner FICO below 620 and SBSS below 140 are standard sub-prime territory.
+Most conventional Wyoming lenders still reference the SBA Small Business Scoring Service (SBSS) alongside owner FICO, though the SBA sunset its mandatory 155+ SBSS gating threshold for 7(a) Small Loans effective March 1, 2026 (SBA Procedural Notice 5000-875701) — lenders now set their own credit-scoring bar, commonly still in the 140–165 range.
+Owner FICO below 620 remains the standard sub-prime marker.
 Wyoming's economy is shaped by three defining sectors: energy — Wyoming is the nation's leading coal producer and a major producer of natural gas and oil, with the Powder River Basin, Pinedale Anticline, and Green River Basin sustaining an extractive-sector economy whose boom-bust revenue cycles create widespread credit disruptions for the suppliers, contractors, and service businesses tied to commodity prices; tourism and outdoor recreation — Yellowstone National Park and Grand Teton National Park together draw over 8 million visitors annually, making the Jackson Hole and Cody-Yellowstone corridors among the highest-revenue tourism economies per capita in the United States, with the seasonal concentration of visitor spending creating both opportunity and credit volatility for lodging, restaurant, guide, and retail businesses; and agriculture — Wyoming's vast rangelands support a cattle ranching economy that ranks among the top states for beef cattle inventory per capita; livestock markets, ranch supply businesses, and ag service companies track closely with cattle prices and drought cycles.
 Wyoming's small population (the least populous U.S. state) means that banking competition is limited outside Cheyenne, Casper, and Laramie, making CDFI and mission-lender access especially important for rural and reservation borrowers.
 The SBA Office of Advocacy identifies Wyoming as having some of the highest capital access gaps per small business among all U.S. states, driven by population sparsity and energy-sector revenue volatility.

 Wyoming CDFI partners that serve sub-prime borrowers